0 6: Dilemma

 “Gidi,” she said using the affectionate name she called me, “you know how things work here as well as I do.”

-For a while I sat thinking, with my arm over her shoulder as she leaned against me.
+For a while I sat thinking, with my arm over her shoulder and the tips of my fingers drifting over the fullness of her breast as she leaned against me.

 “Yes you are right, but I don’t know where he is.
 It has been years since we last had contact.”